 The line characteristics are defined as for the broad line region, only the geometrical parameters are different (see Fig. 2.1b).
-The radial velocity v_r of the emitting material produces a wavelength shift of the photon.
+The 3D velocity (see Sect.
+2.1.2) of the emitting material produces a wavelength shift of the photon.